 Lark Sparrow

 Predicted lark sparrow abundance was positively affected by pre-survey disturbance (logging, grazing, or burning before 2015) and negatively affected by canopy cover and number of woody stems (Fig. XX, Table XX).
-Detection probability was positively affected by Julian date (days after May 1) and time (minutes from sunrise) (Table XX).
+Detection probability was positively affected by Julian date (days after May 1) and time (minutes from sunrise) in all models (Table XX).

 Table 1XX.
 Lark Sparrow abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a negative binomial distributed in all models.
 Parameter estimates are given with 85% confidence intervals.
-Bolded parameter estimates are significant at p < 0.15.
+Bolded non-intercept parameter estimates are significant at p < 0.15.